ShiroTakeda/gams-mode/README.md

 This package offers the Emacs lisp program for using the numerical software GAMS in Emacs (GAMS mode for Emacs).

+If you want to know how to install GAMS mode, read [Installation](#installation) below.
+If you want to know the latest changes added to GAMS mode, see `CHANGELOG.md` file.

 ------------------------------------------------------------